Email FacebookTwitterMenu burgerClose thin

 Bottom Line

 Passive income that requires no effort by the investor is available from a wide variety of investments ranging from ordinary savings accounts to oil and gas royalty trusts.
-Passive investments that have little risk pay the least, while passive income from riskier investments like the stock market pay the most.
+Passive investments that have little risk pay the least.
+And passive income from riskier investments like the stock market pay the most.
 An investor with $100,000 can potentially expect anywhere from $1,500 to as much as $12,000 a year on average from passive investments that will require little or no effort to oversee.

 Investing Tips